itsjunetime/smserver_receiver/README.md

 ## To run

 1. First, get a copy of either the [Mac Version](https://github.com/iandwelker/mac_smserver) or [iOS Version](https://github.com/iandwelker/smserver) and start that running.
-2. Set your host device's private ip address in main.py
+2. Set your host device's private ip address in the 'ip' variable of the settings dictionary in main.py
-3. Navigate to the folder where main.py resides, and run 'python3 ./main.py',
+3. Navigate to the folder where main.py resides, and run `python3 ./main.py`,

-If you have issues with that, check to make sure that you've installed all of the above listed dependencies (just install them with pip, e.g. 'pip install curses').
+If you have issues with that, check to make sure that you've installed all of the above listed dependencies (just install them with pip3, e.g. `pip3 install curses`).
 If you're still having issues, continue to 'debugging' down below.

 ### Current features:
  - Sending texts
+ - Send attachments
  - Viewing available conversations
  - View messages from any conversation
  - Easy viewing of image attachments outside of terminal
  - Nearly instantaneous dynamic loading of messages
  - Notifications when a new text is received
  - Extensive customization to run well on any system
+ - Easy colorscheme customization

 ### Planned future features:
- - Send attachments
- - Easy colorscheme customization
- - Date and text decoration closer to stock apple
  - Displaying images with jp2a
+ - Starting new conversations
+ - Searching through existing conversations

 ## Debugging
 - To debug, set 'debug' to True on line 38 of main.py.